-I made this for a research project in a month.
-A printer for printing ice in sub-zero temperatures, to research new ways of building things with ice and snow.
+I designed and assembled this for a research project.
+A 3D printer for printing ice in sub-zero temperatures, to research new ways of building things with ice and snow.

 It uses Openbuilds https://openbuildspartstore.com/ parts for all of the frame and mechanics.
 There's a Duet 3D WiFi controlling the printer and an external power supply for the motors.
 The "extruder" is custom, using low temperature hosing and changeable water nozzles.